Benjamin Crozat “Heard about Sevalla? They let you deploy PHP apps with ease.” Claim $50 →

 You can reflect these with ReflectionClassConstant::getAttributes() or ReflectionConstant::getAttributes().
 The built-in #[\Deprecated] works on constants too, so you can mark constants as deprecated and surface warnings.

-Learn more: RFC: Attributes on constants.
+Learn more: RFC: attributes on constants.

 Final property promotion